ASKurz/Experimental-design-and-the-GLMM/sketches/Allen---Evans--2001-.md

 8-hours night sleep, if Amy checked her glucose at a rate of once a minute all day long, that would give her 60 × 16 = 960 checks a day, which is approaching that two-order-of-magnitude increase.
-So we might want a prior that puts most of the prior mass above 12 and less than the 960 − 1, 200 range.
+So we might want a prior that puts most of the prior mass above 12 and below the 960 − 1, 200 range.

 Although we don’t have to, it’s typical to use a Gaussian prior for *β*